 When you start and know nothing, with a bit of training you grow and make progress quickly.
 You get your first client, your first project, and it’s all very exciting and you are full of energy.
 But then there’s a point when the growth stops.

 You put the same effort in your business, same amount of resources, and same amount of money – but you don’t progress.
 And people don’t like that.
 Some blame the economy or resources, and decide it’s not the right industry or product for them and give up.
 Some focus, fight and break through.

 No business is anything, but a reflection of the leadership of that business.
 It’s about having a vision and making it real – and figuring out how to sustain and grow that vision.
 “I have vision for 3 months, 6 months, 9 months, a year how to reach those goals,” said Touker Suleyman, BBC Dragon, in The British Business show I went to.
 Difference between the success and failure is having a strategy that grows with your business.

 Success leaves clues, breadcrumbs you can follow.
 You don’t have to reinvent the wheel, there’s a model you can follow to find a way across that still point.
 There’s a huge difference between business decisions you make when you are anticipating problems and business decisions you make when you react to problems.
 When you are anticipating the issue, you can solve it before it has any power over you.

 There are people and start ups that have played the game before and they know the road ahead.
-Attend business networking events, read case studies, find a person who has gone it through, find a mentor who can push you to overcome your limits … Your growth might decrease at first as it’s a new tactic you are not familiar with, but then your growth explodes.
+Attend business networking events, read case studies, find a person who has gone it through, find a life coach who can push you to overcome your limits … Your growth might decrease at first as it’s a new tactic you are not familiar with, but then your growth explodes.